Meghalaya Jobs : ICAR RCNEH Umiam Recruitment 2024

-Applications are invited for recruitment of various project based positions or jobs in ICAR RCNEH Umiam Meghalaya.
+Applications are invited for recruitment of various research based positions or jobs in ICAR RCNEH Umiam Meghalaya.

-ICAR Research Complex for North Eastern Hill Region (ICAR RCNEH) Umiam Meghalaya is inviting applications from eligible candidates for recruitment to the posts or jobs of Senior Research Fellow (SRF) under NICRA funded project in the Division of Animal and Fisheries Sciences (DAFS).
+ICAR Research Complex for NEH Region (ICAR RCNEH) Umiam Meghalaya is inviting applications from eligible candidates for recruitment to the posts or jobs of Young Professional-II under the “Evaluation of the projects under the Pradhan Mantri Krishi Sinchayee Yojana (PMKSY)” of the Division of System Research and Engineering (DSRE).
 ICAR Research Complex for NEH Region, a premier research institute under the Natural Resource Management division of Indian Council of Agricultural Research, has been promoting and conducting research, extension and human resource development activities in agriculture and allied sectors for hilly and mountain ecosystem of North Eastern Hill Region.
-The institute is striving hard through activities in its various divisions to maximize the needed output and it aims at fulfilling its goals.
+The institute has been striving hard through activities in its various divisions to maximize the needed output aimed at fulfilling its goals.
 A quote from Thomas Alva Edison that “Inventions are not accidents they are the rewards for unceasing efforts” is well apt to the institute where there is one percent inspiration and 99% perspiration.
-The North East India is blessed with natural resources, and being the premier research institute in the region its aims for the ultimate development of the region in all the sectors.
-Agricultural scenario in India went through a drastic change and farmers are to cope with the socio economic changes.
-With the changing time the institute also made changes to provide the best to the farming community and with the hope to provide best service in the near future to the people of the region.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!